 First off, sorry in advance for the long post.
 There’s a lot of wheels turning here.
 But thanks for being here, and being interested in this topic.
+Today we’re going to talk about fake reviews on Amazon, rank buying, and how to spot fake influencers who have bought followers.
 Here we go.

-The implications of F and B words are huge.
-And no, I don’t mean your typical cuss words like fu$% and bit$%.
+The implications of “Fake” and “Bought” words are huge.
+The 3 ‘f’ words.
 I mean fraud, fake, funded, and bought.

 Like, who IS this person really and how DARE they jack the system?!
 Let’s grab our pitchforks, community!
 And we, as a collective, deal with the transgressor appropriately with plenty of public notice and scrutiny.
 Sometimes, it’s warranted.
 Other times, I question things.

 Either way, we as published authors tend to band together fiercely when it comes to wrongdoings within our community, and the perpetrator is swiftly dealt with.
 Especially when it comes to fraud.
 And reviews.
-And jacked Amazon tricks.
-And everything else in-between that we as a community justify as inappropriate or against the rules.
+Jacked Amazon tricks.
+As well as everything else in-between that we as a community justify as inappropriate or against the rules.